 While we are proud of our history fighting bias and violence each day, we recommit to speaking out against injustice everywhere, condemning racism in all its forms, and elevating the voices of those who are part of the AAPI community.

-Sanford Heisler Sharp (Executive Committee, Asian American Litigation and Finance Practice Group, Human Resources, Diversity & Inclusion Committee)
+In solidarity, Sanford Heisler Sharp (Executive Committee, Asian American Litigation and Finance Practice Group, Human Resources, Diversity & Inclusion Committee)

 AAPI Support Resources

 - Association of Asian Pacific Community Health Organizations: Mental Health and Substance Abuse Resource Guide

 - National Asian American Pacific Islander Mental Health Association: AANHPI Service Providers in all Fifty States